vfig/newbridge/readme.txt

 =============================================================================
- Nov 1, 2018
+ Nov 17, 2018
- Making a Profit - Beta 3
+ Making a Profit - Release Candidate 1

 !
 BETA FOR TESTING ONLY !
 Please do not distribute this!
 Please visit the test forum at Southquarter for the latest version